rootzoll/angular-translate-sheet-export/README.md

 ## Installing

-1. Open your sheet.
+1. Import the sheet "template.xlsx" to Google Docs and open it.
 2. Go to **Tools -> Script Editor**
 3. Copy `Code.js`, make your edits if needed, and **Save**.

 ## Usage

-1. Import the sheet "template.xlsx" to Google Docs and open it.
-2. Go to **I18N Export** and select your **Get JSON Data**.
+1. Go to **I18N Export** and select your **Get JSON Data**.
-3. Copy JSON text and use https://jsonformatter.org to format it,
+2. Copy JSON text and use https://jsonformatter.org to format it,
-4. For every language take the content object and copy into the matching file in konfetti project diretory `www/locale`
+3. For every language take the content object and copy into the matching file in konfetti project diretory `www/locale`

 ## License: MIT